dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 If the `pause` method is triggered:

-- The camera UI will be stopped on the last frame that captured before you `pause` the camera.
+- The camera UI will be stopped on the last captured frame before you `pause` the camera.
-- The camera is still opened.
+- The camera is still open.
 - The video streaming input is not stopped.
 - DCE video buffer will continue appending frames.